 Functional processes used by animals in adjusting to their external environment and controlling their internal environment.
 Labs involve the firsthand analysis of selected aspects of the major functional systems.
 Weekly: 3 lectures and 1 lab.
 Prerequisite: BIOL166, CHEM131.
-Fall begin the course later in the semester.
-Weekly: 3 lectures and 1 lab.
-Prerequisite: ZOOL475.
 Fall

 Systems Physiology: Organismal Maintenance